benchristel/longlast/dev/docs/styleguide.md

 - Clearly defining the API of each package and the requirements for each new feature.
 Those requirements can be converted into unit tests.
 - Cutting prerelease versions of a package before doing the actual release.
+- Building the initial version of a new package inside a client package.
+This way the API of the package is sure to support at least one use case well.

 ## AI Policy